How to Choose a Good Residential Property Manager

 Skill with financial administration.
 The property manager's role includes collecting rents, handling security deposits, accounting for funds, paying the owner.

 Tip: Ask the manager what he does if the tenant does not pay the rent?
+What are their steps and how long until a non-paying tenant will be evicted?

+Tip: Ask when you will get your owner revenue check each month.
+Do they transfer funds to you electronically?
 It should be within 30 days of receipt of the rent.

 How does the property manager feel about your property?
 Is he negative or generally positive?
 Is he paying special attention to your situation are just going through the hoops?